jenniferjim97/js-project-build-1/README.md

 # Rick And Morty Character Generator

 ## Overview
-You are able to search any Rick and Morty character using the search bar, see all characters and like or unlike them.
+Search any Rick and Morty character using the search bar, see all characters and be able to like or unlike them.

 ## Features (MVPs)
 * DOMContentLoaded event listener